What is the Sargasso Sea?

 Christopher Columbus may have been the first explorer to interact with the Sargasso Sea.

-See also What are civet cats?
+See also What is Rockfish?

 Since the Sargasso Sea is relatively flat and calm, with the ocean floor far below it, scientists expected it to be devoid of life.
 Sargassum is an obvious contradiction to this theory, and scientific research in the area has revealed incredibly diverse life forms at the microscopic level.
 This puzzled scientists until they realized that deeper ocean currents beneath the region provided nutrients, making it a rich and abundant part of the ocean.